saad-khannn/project-tumapsafe/README.md

 ## Use Case Diagram
 ![UML UseCase Diagram](MapSafe3.PNG)

-## Required Resources
+## Required Skills and Resources
+The group will need people with (or willing to acquire) experience in the following areas:
+- coding Angular apps
+- user interfaces
+- mapping applications
+- GPS
-- The group will need people with experience coding Angular apps, user interfaces, mapping applications, GPS, linkages between the app and user device in order to place calls to emergency services.
+- linkages between the app and user device in order to contact emergency services
+- user experience design
+- visual design particularly in relation to website best practices

+The project will uses technogies and resources including:
+- Angular
+- Typescript
+- html and css
--  The project will use Angular, Typescript, html, JUnit tests, and 3rd party app interfacing tools for map rendering (specifics to be determined).
+- and 3rd party app interfacing tools for map rendering (specifics to be determined)

 ## Project Vision

-FOR Temple University members WHO want to feel more secure.
-TU MapSafe is an application THAT can more intuitively and effortlessly interpret TU Alerts and provide access to Temple Campus Police.
-UNLIKE the current alerts notification system, OUR PRODUCT provides a GUI that makes clear to the user their proximity to the incident, threat, etc. so that they can react accordingly.
+FOR Temple University members WHO want to feel more secure, TU MapSafe is an application THAT can more intuitively and effortlessly interpret TU Alerts and provide access to Temple Campus Police.
+UNLIKE the existing campus alert notification system, OUR PRODUCT provides a GUI that makes clear to the user their proximity to the incident, threat, etc. so that they can react accordingly.

 ## Personas
+The following user personas represent the slight variations in the use cases and greatest benefit to user to be gained from our application.
+They are all Temple Campus community members, but their needs may vary slightly and our research from User Experience Design surveying indicates that these different user populations report different levels of comfort/safety and different levels of safety on and around the campus.

 ### Angela
 Angela is a sophomore at Temple University and she is a Film and Media Arts major.